 SYRACUSE, NY— U.S. Rep. John Katko (R, NY-24) today led a bipartisan effort, urging Congressional Leaders to include $1.1 billion in the next COVID-19 relief package for senior nutrition programs, such as Meals on Wheels, and other support programs offered under the Older Americans Act (OAA).
 Rep. Katko led this effort alongside U.S. Reps.
 Suzanne Bonamici (D, OR-1), Elise Stefanik (R, NY-21), and Susan Wild (D, PA-7).
 The lawmakers were joined by 92 of their colleagues.

-SYRACUSE, NY— U.S. Rep. John Katko (NY-24) today released the following statement regarding family separations at the U.S.-Mexico border:
+SYRACUSE, NY— U.S. Rep. John Katko (NY-24) released the following statement ahead of tomorrow’s scheduled vote in the House:

 “This weekend, the House is set to consider legislation to ensure the viability of the United States Postal Service (USPS) during the ongoing pandemic.
 Now, more than ever, our community is relying on the USPS to deliver essential goods, medication, absentee ballots, and to ensure timely delivery of rental and mortgage payments and bills.
 Slowing of these services would have a disastrous impact on the lives of many Americans.
 Now is not the time to jeopardize USPS operations or delay services.
 I will cast my vote in favor of the measure before the House.